teamdatatonic/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_PREDICTION.md

 You can flexibly configure the machine configuration for this batch prediction job to truly unlock the power of horizontal scalability in Vertex

 <walkthrough-footnote>Batch Prediction 1/1</walkthrough-footnote>
+<walkthrough-footnote>Section 2/3 - Understanding the Pipeline</walkthrough-footnote>

+## Section 3 - Productionizing an example use case

+Now that we understand the pipeline, it's components & the code behind it, lets take an example use case for productionization, make some configuration changes, and see the Vertex Pipeline in action!

+Click next to make the configuration changes & submit a pipeline along with this guide!

 ## Customize Prediction Config - Overview